xkisxk/tp/docs/team/thaddeuslim99.md

   * What it does: Added the ability to skip a question during tests.
   * Justification: This feature improves the product significantly as a user may not know the answer to a flashcard and may want to come back to the question later.
+  * Comments: This feature was more of a challenge than initially thought.
+There were many bugs to take care of and the underlying method of testing had to be changed to enable this feature.
+Instead of a for loop testing all the flashcards in a deck, the use of a counter variable to keep track of the current question being tested and a flag to check if a question has already been answered had to be developed.

 * **New Feature**: Added help command.
   * What it does: Added the ability to ask for the list of commands.